 Prayer is our communication with God.

-think again.
-If you were talking to your parent or your spouse or your friend, most likely you would be getting
+If we're talking to our parent or spouse or friend, most likely we'd be getting

 the other.
-Our conversations with God are different in that we speak in prayer and then we wait for God
+Conversations with God are different in that we speak in prayer and then we wait for God

 to speak.
-The end result is that the answer happens: Sometimes it takes longer, it may not be what we expect,
+When the answer happens it often takes longer, it may not be what we expect,

 it may have a miraculous component and it may or may not be accompanied by that personal awareness of God's

 presence that catches us by surprise.
-Sometimes God's answer is no.
+And sometimes God's answer is no.

 Why didn't anybody ever tell me this?